cardboard-iguana/cardboard-iguana.com/notes/json-web-token-attacks.md

 ## Attacks

-### ”None” Attacks
+### "None" Attacks

-Sometimes servers will also support the `NONE` signature type, which indicates that no signing is used (so the JWT is then just `$HEADER.$PAYLOAD.` — note the trailing dot!).
+Sometimes servers will also support the `NONE` signature type, which indicates that no signing is used (so the JWT is then just `$HEADER.$PAYLOAD.` - note the trailing dot!).
 If the server allows the `none` signing method, then it's often possible to just arbitrarily edit the `$PAYLOAD` to gain access to other users.

 The base64-encoded version of `{"typ":"JWT","alg":"none"}` is `eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0`.